github/developer.github.com/content/webhooks/creating/index.md

 * TOC
 {:toc}

-In this tutorial, our webhook will be responsible for listing out how popular our repository is, based on the number of Issues it receives per day.
+Now that we understand [the basics of webhooks][webhooks-overview], let's go through the process of building out our own webhook powered integration.
+In this tutorial, we'll create a repository webhook that will be responsible for listing out how popular our repository is, based on the number of Issues it receives per day.

 Creating a webhook is a two-step process.
 You'll first need to set up how you want your webhook to behave through GitHub--what events should it listen to.
 After that,